sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

   href="https://canvas.harvard.edu/courses/90573">Math 223a (Algebraic number
 theory) at Harvard</a> (ideal class groups, local fields, basics of local class field theory), taught by Mark Shusterman.
-* Every semester since Fall 2020, I've been a mentor for the <a href="https://drp.math.harvard.edu/">directed reading program</a> at Harvard;
-in chronological order, I've mentored reading projects on surfaces and Chern classes in differential geometry, function fields and elliptic curves, topological K-theory, and the cobordism hypothesis.
+* Every semester from Fall 2020 through Fall 2022, and Fall 2023, I've been a mentor for the <a href="https://drp.math.harvard.edu/">directed reading program</a> at Harvard; in chronological order, I've mentored reading projects on surfaces and Chern classes in differential geometry, function fields and elliptic curves, topological K-theory, the cobordism hypothesis, and prismatic cohomology.

 ---